Scrapax/ExampleWebsite/README.md

 # ExampleWebsite
-Very simple website which loads a list of users either statically or dynamically usefull for practicing web scraping and data mining.
+Very simple website which loads a list of users either statically or dynamically useful for practicing web scraping and data mining.

 ![Statically loads a list of users with pagination](https://i.imgur.com/dc2XqW1.png)